 Aim

-To evaluate sustainable materials issues and challenges in processing and performance requirements relevant to aerospace and space applications.
+To evaluate sustainable aerospace issues and materials challenges in processing and performance requirements relevant to aerospace and space applications.

 Syllabus

-• Review requirements for airframe, aero engines and space applications.
+• - Review requirements for airframe, aero engine and space applications.

 Composites Manufacturing for High Performance Structures